siddsax/PaperSum/readme.md

-# Paper summay blog
+# Paper summary blog

 Welcome to my paper summary blog!
-These are some of the papers that I found really interesting and not a summary around.
+These are some of the papers that I found really interesting but not a summary explaining them around, so I wrote one.
 If you find any issue with points that I made, feel free to reach out to me or send a pull request.

 2018
 * **Dynamic Graph CNN for Learning on Point Clouds** [[paper](https://arxiv.org/abs/1801.07829)][[summary](https://github.com/siddsax/PaperSum/blob/master/Summaries/dgcnn.md)]